 By tailoring your training programme, you’ll be making your content more accessible, more visually appealing and more engaging to the learner.
 In turn, this will be a place they’ll want to return to and share knowledge again and again.

 With our learning solutions, you can add your logo, customise your colour palette, and customise your banners as well as a host of other customisable features.
 The point is, it’s the little touches like this that make your platform all the more engaging.
 Making your team feel like a part of a community who want to share is key.

 The Two Best Solutions for Creating a Knowledge Sharing Culture

-Businesses are still trying to discover the best ways in which to share knowledge.
-Something that has so much potential to influence your organisation needs a proper hub to call home.
+Businesses are still trying to discover the best knowledge sharing activities and strategies.
+Something that has so much potential to transform your organizational culture needs a proper hub to call home.

 Encompassing a knowledge-sharing culture empowers the employees and as a result, the organisation benefits as a whole.
 So how do we initiate a knowledge sharing culture?

 Email and chat can’t do it alone!
 This is where we step in…

 The Academy LMS is a learning management system that uses the power of engagement, behavioural science and learning best practice to drive amazing results.
 It’s also a gamified solution, using game mechanics such as leaderboards and experience points to drive learner engagement.

 Here are four reasons it’s the perfect tool for your business: